Thrill of a Romance: Plot

 For the rest of the week, Cynthia and Tommy continue accompanying each other to dinner and other activities around the hotel, including swimming.
 On the last day, Cynthia receives a telegram from Bob informing her that he can't return for another week.
 Tommy is leaving the next morning, and Cynthia is distraught, so she retires to her room.
 Tommy realizes he loves her, rushes to their adjoining balcony, confesses his love and that he will stay for another week.
 Cynthia reiterates that she's a married woman, and therefore won't let him hop over the hedge separating their two balconies and make love to her.
 She calls Bob and begs him to return, but he can't.

 Cynthia looks for Tommy the next morning, but is told that he has checked out.
 She goes for a walk on the Sunset Trail.
 Tommy sets off after her on the trail.
 Bob telephones the hotel and leaves a message that he will arrive the following morning.
 Tommy and Cynthia spot a tree with initials engraved on it.
 Cynthia tells Tommy that she loves him but wants to give her marriage a chance, so they should never see each other again.
 However, they lose their way and are forced to spend the night in the woods.

 The next morning, Bob can't find his wife in the hotel.
 When they do return, Tommy tries to explain their disappearance, while Bob realizes that the two are in love.
 He becomes angry with Cynthia, and announces he wants an annulment.
 Bob calls his lawyer, learning he was never actually divorced from his previous wife.
 Tommy leaves to become an instructor at Darwin Field, and Cynthia returns home to her aunt and uncle.

-Nils Knudsen telephones Tommy, and the two go to Cynthia's house late at night, where they serenade her.
+Nils Knudsen telephones Tommy, and they go to Cynthia's house late at night, where they and the band from the hotel serenade her.
 Tommy lip-synches Knudsen's voice to a love song to Cynthia.
-She runs outside to Tommy, and the two share a kiss while Knudsen continues singing, leaving Nona, and a bemused Hobart, to wonder how Tommy can sing and kiss at the same time.
+She runs outside to Tommy and they share a kiss, while Knudsen continues singing.
+Nona and a bemused Hobart wonder how Tommy can sing and kiss at the same time.